A vanishing theorem for tautological classes of aspherical manifolds: Examples and questions

 \begin{Question} Let $M$ be a closed, connected, aspherical manifold.
 Is the centre of its fundamental group finitely generated? \end{Question} Naturally, this is obvious for centreless, e.g.\ hyperbolic, groups, but it is also true for torsion-free nilpotent groups, which (unless trivial themselves) always have non-trivial centre, see \cite[Proposition 6.19]{Neofytidis}.
 Furthermore, as mentioned earlier, $\CAT(0)$-groups have finitely generated centre.

 \begin{Question} Are fundamental groups of aspherical manifolds always contained in $\CP$? \end{Question}

-As mentioned earlier, this is true for several classes of groups, and would yield a general proof of the rational part of our conjecture that is independent of results on Burghelea's conjecture.
+This is true for several classes of manifolds (e.g.\ those with nilpotent fundamental group, since $\Gamma/C(\Gamma)$ is then finitely generated, nilpotent and torsion-free (by \cite[5.2.19]{Robinson}) and therefore poly-$\Z$ by \cite[5.2.20]{Robinson}), and would yield a general proof of the rational part of our conjecture.
+The statement does not seem logically comparable to Burghelea's conjecture, but could be easier to prove.

-A positive answer the next question would provide a geometric reason for $\Gamma \in \IKP$.
+A positive answer to the next question would provide a geometric reason for $\Gamma \in \IKP$.

 \begin{Question} Let $M$ be an oriented, aspherical manifold with fundamental group $\Gamma$ and let $g \in \Gamma$ be a central element.
 Is there a finite cover $N \to M$ such that $g \in \pi_1(N)$ and such that $g$ is realised by a principal $S^1$-action on $N$? \end{Question}